CompuTec/computec-docs/docs/webup/installation-and-activation.md

 - Updates are delivered automatically via the AppEngine Store.
 - All configuration profiles and assignments are preserved during updates.
-- If a new version of the browser extension is available, you’ll be prompted after installation.
+- If a new version of the browser extension is available, you’ll be prompted to update it after installation.
 - Maintain your AppEngine and WebUp versions up to date to ensure compatibility.

 :::info[Note]